JaneliaSciComp/exllsm-circuit-reconstruction/docs/NeuronSegmentation.md

 ExLLSM image volumes are first [converted to VVD Viewer pyramid files](./ImageProcessing.md).
 Neurons and are then semi-automatically segmented in VVD Viewer and saved as a TIFF series.
 A postprocessing workflow is required to convert the TIFF series to the final neuron mask used to [analyze connectivity](./SynapsePrediction.md).
 These postprocessing steps include pixel intensity thresholding, 3D component connecting, N5 component analysis, voxel shape conversion, and component size filtering.
 Each step is described in [Image Processing](./ImageProcessing.md) and we have generated a [VVD Neuron Segmentation Postprocessing Workflow](./ImageProcessing.md#vvd-neuron-segmentation-postprocessing-workflow) to run the entire postprocessing pipeline in sequence.

 ## Automatic Pipeline

-The automatic neuron segmentation is based on running a 3D U-Net classification followed by an optional post-processing step that eliminates small regions.
+The automatic neuron segmentation workflow runs 3D U-Net classification followed by an optional post-processing steps.
+The output of the U-Net is a probability array with voxel values between 0 and 1.  that eliminates small regions.
 The pipeline also includes an optional step to precompute a scaling factor for each tile.

 Usage: